 Chair – Jeffrey Godbout Bio: Forthcoming

-Bio: Recia earned a Master’s in Industrial/Organizational Psychology at Florida International University in Miami, Florida and works as a practitioner in the development of assessments for Law Enforcement hiring and promotional Assessment Center processes.
-She is currently based in the Caribbean to develop promotional assessments for a national police force project.
-In the past, she has worked with the Organization of American States (OAS) in conducting feasibility studies to engage international donor organizations to establish regional investment funds for natural disaster relief in the Caribbean region.
-Recia is interested in the cross-cultural application of assessments, to better understand how items differentially function across geographic region, culture and language.
-She joined GOHWP in 2014 and hopes to contribute to its development through increased representation, member involvement and collaborative work.
+Bio: Recia earned a Master’s in Industrial/Organizational Psychology at Florida International University in Miami, Florida and works as a practitioner in the development of assessments for Law Enforcement hiring and selection.
+Recia is currently the Principal Consultant at Leverage Assessments Inc, an assessment technology company based in New York City (NYC).
+Recia is interested in the cross-cultural application of assessments, to better understand how assessments differentially function across geographic region, culture and language.
+Originally from Trinidad and Tobago, Recia has previously worked with the Organization of American States (OAS) in conducting feasibility studies to engage international donor organizations to establish regional investment funds for natural disaster relief in the Caribbean region.
+Recia joined GOHWP in 2014 with the intention to contribute to its development through increased representation, member involvement and collaborative work.

 Executive Board Member – Mahima Saxena (Illinois Institute of Technology, USA)